Huerte/Gitomation/Inspirational_Quote.md

 ### "The future depends on what you do today." - Mahatma Gandhi
 ### "When we strive to become better than we are, everything around us becomes better, too." - Paulo Coelho
 ### "Hope means hoping when everything seems hopeless." - Gilbert Chesterton
+### "He who has overcome his fears will truly be free." - Aristotle